Public Media Faces Fast-Track Funding Cuts

 • PreK-12 classroom tools for educators, children, and families.

-Clawing back this funding would immediately undermine stations’ ability to serve their communities.
+Taking back this funding would immediately undermine stations’ ability to serve their communities.
 Numerous studies confirm there is no replacement for federal support.
 Stations would face tough choices — cutting programs, reducing outreach, shrinking coverage, or going off-air entirely.
 Small, rural, and Native American-operated stations, who are often some of their communities’ only local media sources, would be at greatest risk.

 Protect My Public Media has launched a nationwide grassroots mobilization to fight back against this proposal.
-Once the package is officially submitted, we’ll have only a short window to act — and every voice will count.

 Then, help us build momentum by encouraging your friends, family, and colleagues to do the same.